The Nigger of the "Narcissus"

-The Nigger of the "Narcissus": A Tale of the Forecastle (sometimes subtitled A Tale of the Sea), first published in the United States as The Children of the Sea, is an 1897 novella by Polish-British novelist Joseph Conrad.
+The Nigger of the "Narcissus": A Tale of the Forecastle (sometimes subtitled A Tale of the Sea) is an 1897 novella by Polish-British novelist Joseph Conrad.
 The central character is an Afro-Caribbean man who is ill at sea while aboard the trading ship Narcissus heading towards London.
-Controversy around the use of the word nigger in the title saw the US name changed in 1897 and a 2009 version titled The N-Word of the Narcissus.
+Due to the offensiveness of the word nigger in the title, it was renamed The Children of the Sea: A Tale of the Forecastle for the 1897 US edition.
+The novella dignifies the men in the forecastle and "explores voices at the margin of society".

-Because of the novella's superb quality compared to Conrad's earlier works, some critics have described it as marking the start of Conrad's major or middle period; others have placed it as the best work of his early period.
+Some critics have described the novella as marking the start of Conrad's major or middle period; others have placed it as the best work of his early period.
+In a letter, Conrad classifies the novella to be “the story by which, as creative artist, I stand or fall, and which, at any rate, no one else could have written.
+A landmark in literature, I can safely say, for nothing like it has been ever done before”.

 Preface

 Conrad's preface to the novel, regarded as a manifesto of literary impressionism, is considered one of his most significant pieces of nonfiction writing.
 It begins with the line: "A work that aspires, however humbly, to the condition of art should carry its justification in every line".